-Real Madrid beat Mallorca, will play rivals Barcelona in Supercopa final
+Real Madrid beat Mallorca, will play rivals Barcelona in Super Cup final

 Real Madrid defeats Mallorca to set up Supercopa final against Barcelona

-European and LaLiga champions Real Madrid crush Mallorca 3-0 and will now play archrival Barcelona in the Spanish Supercopa final on Sunday.
+European and LaLiga champions Real Madrid crush Mallorca 3-0 and will now play archrival Barcelona in the Spanish Super Cup final on Sunday.

 Jude Bellingham and Rodrygo struck to earn Real Madrid a 3-0 win over Mallorca and set up a Spanish Super Cup final clash with rivals Barcelona.